ErnieTech101/WSJTX_Announce_Maker/README.md

 - Next, from this repository, download the Python script `Announce_wav.py` into the same directory.

-- Before you run it, install the required Python modules, `pip install pydub` and Google Translate `pip install edge-tts`
+- Before you run it, install the required Python modules, `pip install pydub` and Microsoft Edge Text-to-Speech `pip install edge-tts`

 ### So how do you use it?
 Simple!